bsu-cs315/e3-chester/README.md

 + Legal: You have a clear legal right to use all incorporated assets, the licenses for all third-party assets are tracked in the repository, and you have satisfied all license requirements. - COMPLETED
 + Versioning: The repository is properly configured, in the course organization with no extraneous files tracked, with a single mainline branch, and with all commits following Beams' rules.
 A Release on GitHub and corresponding tag mark the increment. - COMPLETED
 + Documentation: The report is complete as described in the first week's exercise. - COMPLETED

+## Revision Report

+### Increment 3.1 - Week of October 23 Resubmission
++ I am resubmitting because I didn't have a loss condition.
+I didn't know that not having a loss condition would be a problem as long as all of the requirements were met, but apparently it was, so I added a loss condition to the game.
+I also fixed having a space in my main menu folder and replaced the space with an underscore.

+### Increment 3.1 Week of November 19 Resubmission
++ I figured out what you meant by more conflict and added more interactivity to the game.
+You now shoot floating cubes by aiming the cannon and pressing space.